Freelance Writing: Ten Steps, Tons of Resources

 - Install WordPress using the “one-click install” feature.

 Why WordPress?
 It’s free, it’s powerful, you can customise your site in any way you like, it’s fairly easy to use, there are tons of articles and tutorials about it on the net.
 And Dreamhost lets you install it by clicking a button: no need to touch a line of code.

 - Get a great theme.

-I’d really recommend paying for a premium theme; it will cost you a bit of money, but it’s well worth it for the high quality and technical support.
-I personally use Thesis because of all the extra features it comes with (you can read my full review here).
+I’d really recommend paying for a premium WordPress theme; it will cost you a bit of money, but it’s well worth it for the high quality and technical support.
+I currently use Michael Hyatt’s Get Noticed! theme (from $197) here on Aliventures, and I’ve been very happy with it.

-If you want something to use straight out of the box, you might want to pick a different theme.
+If that doesn’t look like a good fit for you, there are plenty of other premium themes out there.
 ThemeForest has some fantastic ones, though you may have to dig around a bit to find writing-themed ones.

 What To Include On Your Website

 You can either write the content for your website directly into WordPress, or write it in a word processor.
 WordPress has a “paste from Word” feature which preserves formatting.

 The exact pages you have will depend on what sort of freelancing you do, but a good start is: